nttrungmt/seizure-prediction/README.md

 ```
 {
+  "task": "predict",
   "competition-data-dir": "seizure-data",
   "data-cache-dir": "data-cache",
   "submission-dir": "./submissions"
 }
 ```

+* `task`: can have the value `predict`, any other value will change the task to detection
 * `competition-data-dir`: directory containing the downloaded competition data
 * `data-cache-dir`: directory the task framework will store cached data
 * `submission-dir`: directory submissions are written to